NameMCPlus/NameMCplus/README.md

 # NameMC+
 A browser extension that adds cool features to NameMC!

 Currently only supports Chromium-based browsers.
-(Google Chrome, Microsoft Edge, and Brave)
+(Google Chrome, Microsoft Edge, Brave, etc.)

 Support for other browsers will come in the future!